-Microneedling Specialist Q&A
+Microneedling Specialist Questions and Answers

 Microneedling is a medical procedure that involves piercing the skin with ultra-thin needles.
 It is used to treat and improve conditions like fine lines and wrinkles, acne scarring, skin texture and complexion, stretch marks, pore size, loose skin, brown spots, and pigment issues.
 With the many different applications for microneedling, more people are finding a benefit for its use.